Slovenia in the Eurovision Song Contest 2016: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 25 January 2016, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Slovenia was placed into the second semi-final, to be held on 12 May 2016, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2016 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Originally, Slovenia was set to perform in position 11, following the entry from Australia and before the entry from Romania.
 However, following Romania's disqualification from the contest on 22 April and subsequent removal from the running order of the second semi-final, Slovenia's performing position remained at 11 and the nation would now perform before the entry from Bulgaria.

-In Slovenia, the semi-finals were televised on RTV SLO2 and the final was televised on RTV SLO1 with commentary by Andrej Hofer.
+In Slovenia, the semi-finals were televised on TV SLO 2 and the final was televised on TV SLO 1 with commentary by Andrej Hofer.
 The contest was also broadcast via radio with the second semi-final and final airing on Radio Val 202 and all three shows airing on Radio Maribor.
 The Slovenian spokesperson, who announced the top 12-point score awarded by the Slovenian jury during the final, was Marjetka Vovk, who represented Slovenia in the Eurovision Song Contest 2015 as member of Maraaya.